 The palette does not have stranger things on it.
 It is not called stranger things.
 It only has a fanart photo for the cover of the characters but does not have the wording stranger things anywhere on it.
 Can I get into trouble for it?

 If you are marketing it as a stranger things theme then you can expect legal action for infringing on their rights.
 The right to use the name is covered by trademark law.
 Here is the trademark ownership info for stranger things: https://trademarks.justia.com/867/68/stranger-86768141.html...Read more »

 This isn't copyright as copyright law does not protect the use of names.
 This is covered under the right of publicity and possibly trademark law as well, which means you would need permission of their estate to use their name in your product.
 Here is a resource that helps explain more about...Read more »

 Not necessarily.
 An abandoned could be revived, and could already or still be in use in commerce so is not necessarily available for use https://www.uspto.gov/trademark/laws-regulations/overview-final-rule-revivals-reinstatements-and-petitions-director

 Those are both examples of general statements that are not unique to those characters or to the work in question.
 Now if your characters had similar names to the other characters or other similarities then there might be copyright infringement.

 I have a print and media company and we customize tshirts, caps, coffee mugs and other stuff...
 I wanted to start taking up orders from a celebrity's fandom for selling customized merchandise online.
-I will not be using the celeb's photos, official fonts or logos but just use his song lyrics and...
+I will not be using the celeb's photos, official fonts or logos but just use his song...
 Read more »